-Assessment means gathering information about what the student knows and understands and can show the teacher based on the Alberta Programs of Study (curriculum) or their Individualized Program Plan (IPP).
-Teachers cannot use the students' behaviour, effort and work habits to decide on their grades or achievement indicators unless it is outlined in the Alberta programs of study for a specific subject.
+Assessment means gathering information about what the student knows, understands and can demonstrate teacher based upon the Alberta Programs of Study, Curriculum or their Individualized Program Plan (IPP).
+Teachers may not use the student behaviour, effort or work habits as part of determining grades or achievement unless it is outlined in the Alberta programs of study for a specific subject.